Tachus Fiber Internet: History

-It was founded in 2018 after co-founder Hal Brumfield was frustrated with larger internet service providers who raised prices without any service upgrades.
+Tachus was founded in 2018 after co-founder Hal Brumfield was frustrated with larger internet service providers who raised prices without any service upgrades.
 The firm was founded with the goal to provide reliable high-speed internet to communities in the Houston metropolitan area.

 Tachus Fiber Internet completed its first customer installation in Montgomery County in August 2019.
 In May 2021, a deal was struck between then-owner Crosstimbers Capital Group and Grain Management to sell Tachus to the latter which fell through.

-After reaching 10,000 customers in September 2021, it already had 50,000 four months later.
+After reaching 10,000 customers in September 2021, Tachus already had 50,000 four months later.
 In 2023, a year after announcing plans to expand into the Dallas–Fort Worth area, the firm decided to spend $100 million to expand its reach in the Houston metropolitan area.

 In September 2025, Crosstimbers sold Tachus to Ezee Fiber, a Houston-based internet service provider owned by I Squared Capital.